Gun Collection Appraisals: Liquidating an Estate with Firearms

 The most common and affordable way to have your gun collection appraised is by sharing pictures and documentation on each piece with the appraiser – digitally or through the mail.

 Appraisers need specific information in order to accurately assess how much each firearm is worth.
 For each gun, identify the type, manufacturer, barrel length, caliber, condition, Serial Number, and any markings.
-Most appraisals can be done quickly with

 What type of gun is it?
 Handguns are either a revolver or a pistol.
 Long guns are, either a shotgun or a rifle.
 Caliber expresses the ammunition size that the gun is designed to fire.
 It is often marked on the gun, or else, made a measurement of the diameter of the bore.
 Also, measure the length of the barrel.